Emperor tamarin

-The emperor tamarin (Saguinus imperator) is a species of tamarin monkey allegedly named for its resemblance to the German emperor Wilhelm II.
+The emperor tamarin (Saguinus imperator) is a species of tamarin monkey allegedly named for its beard's resemblance to the German emperor Wilhelm II.
 It lives in the north Brazilian states of Acre and Amazonas and the southwest Amazon Basin, in east Peru, north Bolivia.

 The fur of the emperor tamarin is predominantly grey colored, with yellowish speckles on its chest.
 The hands and feet are black and the tail is brown.
 Outstanding is its long, white beard, which extends to both sides beyond the shoulders.
 The animal reaches a length of 23–26 cm, plus a 35–41.5 cm long tail.
 It weighs approximately 500 g.

 Physical description

-(Saguinus imperator imperator) Black-chinned emperor tamarin

-There are claws on each of the animal's toes and fingers, aside from its big toe which has a nail.
+There are claws on each of the animal's toes and fingers, aside from its big toe, which has a nail.
 While it has a definitive long mustache, it also has almost inconspicuous white hairs on its chin.
-Visually, however, the saguinus imperator has a black chin.
 The hair on its chest and belly are a mixture of red, orange, and white hairs.
 On its back, the fur is dark brown.
 The inner side of its arms and legs are an orange-like color.

-(Saguinus imperator subgrisecens) Bearded emperor tamarin

-Saguinus imperator subgrisecens, the bearded emperor tamarin, typically has the same biological structure as S. imperator imperator.
-However, its main differences lie in the variation of color on its chest, belly, and arms.
-Also, in addition to its long white mustache, this subspecies has a large white-haired beard, unlike S. imperator imperator, which merely has faint black whiskers upon its chin.

-Aside from the color changes and visually striking beard, the two tamarins essentially have the same body structure.
 They are very small, compared to most other primates.
 Using their claws, they cling to tree branches, maintaining a consistent verticality in the jungle environment.
 To navigate their lush environment, which typically is in rainforests, they leap and move quickly through trees, rarely touching the forest floor.

+Subspecies

+Two subspecies are currently recognized, the black-chinned emperor tamarin (Saguinus imperator imperator) and the bearded emperor tamarin (Saguinus imperator subgrisecens).
+Of the two subspecies, S. i. subgriscens is more varied in color on its chest, belly, and arms.
+Also, in addition to its long white mustache, this subspecies has a prominent white-haired beard, unlike S. i. imperator, which merely has faint black whiskers upon its chin.

+Aside from these slight variations in color and visually-striking beards, both subspecies essentially have the same body structure.